mongodb/atlas-osb/dev/README.md

 ## Testing

+We are using GitHub Action for testing purposes.
-Please refer to the how-to documentation [action](https://github.com/mongodb/atlas-osb/blob/master/.github/HOWTO.md)
+For testing in CF used: `.github/workflows/deploy-broker.yml` For testing in K8S: `.github/workflows/k8s-demo-*.yml` Please refer to the [HOWTO.md](https://github.com/mongodb/atlas-osb/blob/master/.github/HOWTO.md) documentation

 ## Releasing